imgbot/Imgbot/README.md

 ## Contributing

 All the code for Imgbot is available on GitHub.
 We will gladly accept contributions for the service, the website, and the documentation.
-This is where you can find out how to get set up to run locally as well as detailed information on exactly how Imgbot works.
+This is where you can find out how to get set up to run locally as well as detailed information on exactly how Imgbot works

 https://imgbot.net/docs#contributing